Martin Bentz; two vacancies. Terms expire 2015.

 World Trade Center Baltimore, 401 East Pratt St., Baltimore, Maryland, July 2008.
 Photo by Diane F. Evartt.

-In November 2001, the Cox Creek Citizens Oversight Committee was organized (Chapter 83, Acts of 2001).
+In November 2001, the Cox Creek Citizens Oversight Committee was established by the General Assembly (Chapter 83, Acts of 2001).

 The Committee monitors the redeposit of Anne Arundel County dredged material and other dredged material in the Cox Creek area near Pasadena and Masonville Cove in Curtis Bay, Anne Arundel County.
 This includes dredged material from Baltimore Harbor.
 The Committee also hears complaints lodged by individuals affected by these redeposits in the Cox Creek area.